Rebecca of Sunnybrook Farm (1938 film)

-Rebecca of Sunnybrook Farm is a 1938 American musical comedy film directed by Allan Dwan, and written by Don Ettlinger, Karl Tunberg, Ben Markson and William M. Conselman, the third adaptation of Kate Douglas Wiggin's 1903 novel of the same name (previously done in 1917 and 1932).
+Rebecca of Sunnybrook Farm is a 1938 American musical comedy film starring Shirley Temple, Randolph Scott, Jack Haley, Gloria Stuart, Phyllis Brooks, Helen Westley, Slim Summerville and Bill Robinson.
+The plot revolves around a talented orphan's trials and tribulations after winning a radio audition to represent a breakfast cereal in an ad campaign.

-Starring Shirley Temple, Randolph Scott, Jack Haley, Gloria Stuart, Phyllis Brooks, Helen Westley, Slim Summerville and Bill Robinson, it is the second of three films in which Temple and Scott appeared together, between To the Last Man (1933) and Susannah of the Mounties (1939).
-The plot tells of a talented orphan's trials and tribulations after winning a radio audition to represent a breakfast cereal.
+The film, directed by Allan Dwan and written by Don Ettlinger, Karl Tunberg, Ben Markson and William M. Conselman, is the third adaptation of Kate Douglas Wiggin's 1903 novel of the same name (previously done in 1917 and 1932).
+It is the second of three films in which Temple and Scott appeared together, between To the Last Man (1933) and Susannah of the Mounties (1939) and the second of two films in which Temple and Robinson appeared together, following Little Colonel in 1935.

 Plot

-Rebecca and her stepfather, Henry Kipper (William Demarest) are among a crowd of parents and daughters hoping to win a singing contest aimed at finding "Little Miss America."
+Rebecca and her stepfather Henry Kipper (William Demarest) are among a crowd of parents and daughters hoping to win a singing contest aimed at finding "Little Miss America."
 The winner will represent a cereal company in an advertising campaign.
 The first entrant has an unappealing voice; the second girl barely begins to sing before she is silenced by "mic fright".

 To give Rebecca an edge, Henry attempts (unsuccessfully) to sweet-talk the station's receptionist, who is nevertheless charmed by Rebecca.
-While Rebecca sings, the ad executive, Tony Kent, and the head of the cereal company listen on the radio, and fall in love with Rebecca's voice.
+While Rebecca sings, ad executive Tony Kent and the head of the cereal company listen on the radio and fall in love with Rebecca's voice.
 From his office, Tony tells his assistant Orville that he's heard enough - that is, he knows Rebecca is the contestant he wants.
 Misunderstanding Tony's meaning, Orville sends Rebecca and Henry away.
 Angered by Orville's error, Tony tells Orville to find Rebecca, but she and Henry have left the building.

 Henry takes Rebecca to live with her Aunt Miranda at Sunnybrook Farm because he and Rebecca have (yet again) been evicted for non-payment of rent.
 Rebecca meets her aunt and her cousin Gwen at Sunnybrook, decides she loves the farm and never wants to leave.
 One day, she meets a new neighbor who happens to be Tony Kent, but neither knows who the other is as they had never met.
 Tony and Gwen seem to have chemistry, but Tony is seeing a singer, Lola Lee.

 Rebecca and Tony become friends, and she visits him one day for lunch.
 Gwen stops by to retrieve her and is also persuaded to stay awhile.
 During the visit, Orville stops in to tell a furious Tony he's lost Rebecca.
 But then, as if by magic, Gwen plays the piano while Rebecca sings.
 Orville recognizes her voice and excitedly tells Tony "That's the girl," so the cereal campaign is saved.
 Unfortunately, Miranda is against Rebecca singing on the radio, and forbids her from doing so.
 Rebecca and Gwen devise a plan to do the transmission from Tony's home instead of from the city.